-Expression analyses of the AAD-12 and PAT proteins showed that, in the plant parts tested, the AAD-12 is lowest in the roots and grain (approximately 16 $\mu$ g/g dry weight) and highest in leaves (approximately 55 $\mu$ g/g dry weight).
-PAT protein concentrations are much lower than those for AAD-12 but similarly, the leaves contain the highest levels (approximately 11 $\mu$ g/g dry weight) and the roots contain the lowest levels (approximately 2 $\mu$ g/g dry weight).
+Expression analyses of the AAD-12 and PAT proteins showed that, in the plant parts tested, the AAD-12 is lowest in the roots and grain (approximately 16 μ g/g dry weight) and highest in leaves (approximately 55 μ g/g dry weight).
+PAT protein concentrations are much lower than those for AAD-12 but similarly, the leaves contain the highest levels (approximately 11 μ g/g dry weight) and the roots contain the lowest levels (approximately 2 μ g/g dry weight).
 Both proteins conform in size and amino acid sequence to that expected, and do not exhibit any post-translational modification including glycosylation.

-In relation to potential toxicity and allergenicity, the Applicant did not supply data for the PAT protein but it is notable that a history of exposure to the PAT protein has shown it is inherently non-toxic to mammals and does not exhibit any potential to be allergenic to humans.
-For the AAD-12 protein, bioinformatic studies confirmed the lack of any significant amino acid sequence similarity to known protein toxins or allergens; a digestibility study demonstrated that the protein would be rapidly degraded in the stomach following ingestion; and a thermolability study showed that the protein in inactivated by heating.
+In relation to potential toxicity and allergenicity, the Applicant did not supply data for the PAT protein but from previous FSANZ assessments it has been concluded it is inherently non-toxic to mammals and does not exhibit any potential to be allergenic to humans.
+For the AAD-12 protein, bioinformatic studies confirmed the lack of any significant amino acid sequence similarity to known protein toxins or allergens; a digestibility study demonstrated that the protein would be rapidly degraded in the stomach following ingestion; and a thermolability study showed that the protein is inactivated by heating.
 An acute oral toxicity study in mice also confirmed the absence of toxicity of AAD-12 in animals.
 Taken together, the evidence indicates that AAD-12 is unlikely to be toxic or allergenic to humans.

 With regard to herbicide metabolites, use of PAT to confer tolerance to glufosinate ammonium has been previously considered in a wide range of food crops, including soybean, and therefore glufosinate ammonium residues were not considered in the Safety Assessment.
-The major residue generated on soybean line DAS-68416-4 as a result of spraying with 2,4-D is dichlorophenol.
+The major residue generated on soybean line DAS-68416-4 as a result of spraying with 2,4-D is dichlorophenol (DCP).
 This residue is the same as that found on conventional crops sprayed with 2,4-D and would be present at very minor levels; there are no safety concerns.